 9. Whakaari (White Island)

-Off New Zealand’s coast, Whakaari breaches the surface like a warning.
+Off New Zealand’s coast, Whakaari breaches the surface as a warning.
 This is not a dormant volcano.
 It has been New Zealand’s most active for forty years, venting toxic gases and occasionally exploding without much notice.
+That volatility is why it ranks above Bouvet: the threat is not just isolation, but sudden eruption.

 People tried mining sulfur here in the early 1900s.
-In 1914, a landslide swallowed ten miners.
-The operation shut down.
+In 1914, a landslide swallowed ten miners, and the operation shut down.
 But the volcano kept going.
-On December 9, 2019, tourists were walking the crater when superheated water beneath the surface flashed into steam and exploded outward.
+On December 9, 2019, tourists were walking the crater when superheated water under the surface flashed into steam and blew outward.
 Twenty-two people died.
-Others suffered burns so severe they spent months in treatment.
+Others suffered burns so severe that they spent months in treatment.

-Scientists monitor Whakaari constantly, measuring gas, watching for ground shifts.
-None of that mattered in 2019.
-The eruption happened too fast for warnings to save anyone.
+Scientists monitor Whakaari constantly, measuring gas and watching for ground shifts.
+None of that mattered in 2019, because the eruption happened too fast for warnings to save anyone.
 Fumaroles in the crater hit temperatures above 700 degrees Celsius.
 Sulfur dioxide pours out continuously.
 The island sits there, breathing heat and poison, daring anyone to think they can predict it.

 8. Fort Alexander

-This artificial island fort sits in the Gulf of Finland, looking like something from a gothic novel.
+This artificial island fort sits in the Gulf of Finland, looking like something from a Gothic novel.
 Built in the mid-1800s as a naval installation, it was converted in 1897 into a research lab focused on epidemics.
 The nickname “Plague Fort” stuck for obvious reasons.
+Its ranking comes from a danger that was once active and still feels unresolved.

 The Imperial Institute of Experimental Medicine worked on serums for tetanus and cholera, but their plague research killed people.
 Between 1904 and 1907, three staff members contracted the disease.
 Two died, including the director.
 Bodies were cremated in the fort’s own furnaces to prevent the infection from spreading.
-That detail—burning corpses on-site—tells you how desperate containment efforts became.
+That detail, burning corpses on-site, tells you how desperate containment actions became.

 The fort closed in 1917.
-Now the masonry is crumbling, and heavy sections of ceiling and wall threaten to collapse.
-But the bigger question hangs in the stale air: what else is in there?
+Now, the masonry is crumbling, and heavy sections of ceiling and wall are threatening to collapse.
+But the bigger question persists in the stale air: what else is in there?
 Forgotten samples, residual contamination in the walls, equipment that nobody properly decontaminated before walking away?
 Probably nothing viable after a century.
 Probably.

 7. North Brother Island

 You can see Manhattan from North Brother Island.
 The skyline glitters across the East River while this forty-acre plot rots in silence.
 From 1881 to 1943, Riverside Hospital quarantined people with contagious diseases here.
-Mary Mallon—Typhoid Mary—lived and died on this island, a healthy carrier locked away for public safety.
+Mary Mallon, Typhoid Mary, lived and died on this island, a healthy carrier locked away for public safety.
+Its ranking is based on a mix of decay, quarantine history, and unstable terrain.

-Now twenty-five buildings are disintegrating.
+Now, twenty-five buildings are disintegrating.
 Floors sag and collapse without warning.
 Concrete facades peel away.
 Roofs have caved in.
 But what makes the island nearly impossible to navigate is the vegetation.
-Nature has gone wild here, creating a sanctuary for Black-Crowned Night Herons and other wading birds.
-The undergrowth hides unstable ground, sharp debris, open pits.
-Walk through that tangle and you might punch through a floor before realizing there was a floor.
+Nature has gone wild here, creating a shelter for Black-Crowned Night Herons and other wading birds.
+The undergrowth hides unstable ground, sharp debris, and open pits.
+Walk through that tangle, and you might punch through a floor before realizing there was a floor.

 The city keeps it closed to protect both people from injury and birds from disturbance.
 Sometimes abandonment creates something worth preserving, even if getting there could kill you.